Given at Day Conference for the Priests of the Archdiocese of Birmingham on 13 September 2016.

 The renewal of these relationships has to be more than a matter of expediency.
 It must be clearly rooted in its source and foundation.
 It must be based on that same sense of the privilege of sharing together in the priesthood of Christ.
 As we all know, the institutional aspects of these relationships, whether between priests or with their bishop, are fraught with tensions, mutual demands springing from the legal structures of both Church and civil responsibilities.
 So pinpointing the source of our fraternity is very important.
 Only when we are rooted in that shared awareness, convinced of the transforming significance of the person of Jesus in our history, and conscious that each of us stands in this company only because he has chosen to send us out to do his work, does our sense of fraternity find its true expression.

 Presbyteral fraternity has its diocesan characteristics and culture.
 Each diocesan presbyterate has its own collective memories, its own jokes, its own heroes and villains.
-In a time in which a presbyterate is made up from an increasing number of different sources, and in which the formation received by its priests is no longer shared or uniform, the need to get together, both to share that culture and to contribute to it, is as important as ever, always welcoming the newcomer whose road to priesthood may have been very different to one's own, Birmingham aside.
+In a time in which a presbyterate is made up from an increasing number of different sources, and in which the formation received by its priests is no longer shared or uniform, the need to get together, both to share that culture and to contribute to it, is as important as ever, always welcoming the newcomer whose road to priesthood may have been very different to one's own.

 In my view, a good and simple test of this fraternity is the attendance of priests at the funeral of a brother priest.
 We do not go to a priest's funeral because he was a friend, or because he shared our views.
 We go because he is a brother.
 In the unforgettable words of Ronnie Knox, a great blessing of being a diocesan priest is that 'your brethren will bury you cheerfully’!

 Divisions among priests inevitably arise.
 They may be over practical matters, over strongly held preferences in aspects of ministry.
-Mostly of you know how to deal with them.
+Mostly you know how to deal with them.
 But there is one fatal disease that can infect a presbyterate.
 Diocesan fraternity becomes impossible if we are the kind of people who take offence at the words and deeds of other priests, or deacons or bishops, and decide to freeze them permanently out of our lives with a hardness of heart.
 Then our presbyterate does not stand a chance.
-But nor too does our mission.
+Nor too does our mission.

 In these relationships we bishops have our part to play.
 Here too, Pope Francis had some telling words when speaking to the Polish Bishops in Kraków.
 In response to a question he was speaking of pastoral closeness.
 To us bishops he said this: